Day 103 of a Year Long Road Trip Along America’s Scenic Byways

-Today I made up my own scenic drive while traveling over 350 miles in a round about way toward home.
+With my road trip on hold due to my father’s illness, today I made up my own scenic drive while traveling over 350 miles in a round about way toward home.
 My first stop was Roswell, NM.
 I had planned to visit the UFO museum; however, after visiting www.tripadvisor.com, most visitors were disappointed because the museum only exhibited pictures and newspaper articles of the 1947 incident.
 On the other hand, everyone seemed to love the Alien Zone, so I decided I’d read about the 1947 “alien sighting” on Wikipedia and visit this store full of alien merchandise and displays.

 I did my best to embrace the alien spirit like the town does, complete with alien light posts, but the Alien Zone just didn’t do it for me.
 Trip Advisor reviewers claimed the T-shirts were cheap and encouraged bringing a camera and spending $3 to take pictures in all the alien displays.
 I was able to find $7 worth of crap for my nieces and nephews, and then ducked into the room full of alien displays labeled: Biological Analysis, Physical Analysis, Educational Analysis, Alcoholic Analysis, and the like.

-Frankly, it wasn’t hot outside, the sky was overcast, VANilla has shades for every window, two windows are screened and can slide open, the second battery supports a small fan, and a full water bowl was on the floor.
-I decided Petey would be better off in the van, but was a bit concerned with what everyone else decided to think.
+Frankly, it wasn’t hot outside.
+The sky was overcast.
+VANilla has shades for every window, two windows are screened and can slide open, the second battery supports a small fan.
+Additionally, he had a full water bowl was on the floor.
+I decided Petey would be better off in the van, but was concerned with what everyone else decided to think.
 As such, I’m certain I took the world’s fastest tour of the Carlsbad Caverns.

 I feel fortunate that I had recently taken two guided tours of caves in the last few months, so I generally knew all the different types of formations.
 In fact, one nice thing about Carlsbad Caverns is that a self-guided tour is permissible, thus visitors can admire the cave at their own pace.
 An audio tour as well as a ranger guided tour are also options.
 I only brought my point and shoot camera into the cave.
 Due to the poor lighting, my pictures are pitiful to say the least.
 Oh well, another reason to come back sometime.
 After touring the underground of the park, Petey and I took a few walks on nearby trails.
 We passed by a rock shelter previously used by the Mescalero Apache as well as prehistoric people.

 Our drive continued many more miles across desert plains as the sun set to Balmorhea State Park where we camped for the evening.
-I spent a while enjoying bug free, cool evening gazing at the night sky.
+I spent a while enjoying a bug free, cool evening while gazing at the night sky.
 With the help of the iPhone app Star Walk, I identified several constellations shining above.
 Before jumping on I-20 for a long drive home through West Texas, I plan on snorkeling in the park’s spring to see two endangered fish species.
 The last time I was here, it was much too cold.
 ETB